ZakShearman/mc-tower-defence/README.md

   - 256MB RAM (recommended 512MB)

 ## Running Locally
-⚠️ **UPDATE: Running locally may no longer be possible and therefore is a lot harder.
-I'm sorry.** ⚠️

 You can run TowerDefence locally!
 This is only intended for development usage so it functions a bit differently but you can totally play locally.

 1. Clone the project
 2. Open the project in your IDE
 3. Create a run configuration to run the class `pink.zak.minestom.towerdefence.TowerDefenceServer`.
-Set these environment variables: `DEV_MODE=true;ENABLE_TEST_MODE=false`
+Set these environment variables: `ENABLE_TEST_MODE=false`.
+If you are in IntelliJ a run configuration is automatically created for you.
 4. Run the server and execute `/forcestart` to start the game.

 ⚠️ Some features may be missing as they depend on our production servers (e.g. player data saving and game history)